rokkro/tmat/README.md

  3. Overrides `textstat`'s `sentence_count` function to utilize NLTK's `TweetTokenizer` to remove @users and reduce word length with over 3 letters (such as "waaaaaay" to "waaay").
 Additionally, a regex removes any urls, and any '#' symbols are removed.
 NLTK's `sent_tokenize` is used to split up sentences.
  4. The `standard` value is the 'best grade level' from the results of many readability tests, see the link above for details.
  5. These scores can be negative or too high if the tweet content is too short, therefore, they are not inserted into the db in these cases.
+ 6. On occasion, `textstat` may generate an error message (such as a division by zero message).
+Just ignore it.
+The rest of the collection is still processed.
  ---
   #### References:
   >Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.